Table of Contents

 If you suffer from chronic pain, sleepless nights, cognitive cloudiness, and the other symptoms of fibromyalgia, you may be searching for a natural way to get some relief.
 The connection between neck and jaw problems and fibromyalgia helps to substantiate the connection to an atlas misalignment.
-Thus, it’s worth a try to at least have an evaluation by a chiropractor in this niche.
+Thus, it’s worth a try to at least have an evaluation by a specialist in this niche.
 Therefore, we are happy to introduce you to upper cervical chiropractic.

 Upper cervical care is gentle and precise.
 It involves diagnostic imaging that can measure atlas misalignments down to hundredths of a degree.
 As a result, adjustments are tailored to each patient’s need and are long-lasting, leading to less frequent visits over time.
 Therefore, upper cervical chiropractic can be a cost-effective form of care besides being safe and gentle.
 That is certainly important when you are dealing with a chronic health condition that often is accompanied by big medical bills and few results to show for them.